 This is the long version.

 Listening is my central practice and acousmatic composition is one logical result.
 I am interested in many aspects of sound art, but music is, of course, the primary one.
 Field recording is another.
 Some of my work is arguably (and has been argued to be) 'not music,' depending on the definitions of music one prefers.
-But John Cage once remarked that you don't have to call it music if the term offends you.
+But like Cage said, you don't have to call it music if the term offends you.

 I am from all over the southeastern United States, but lived more than half my life in Birmingham, Alabama.
 My early training was in ukelele, piano, trumpet, cycle racing, classical guitar, skateboarding, printing, graphic design, irrigation and a short stint as an apprentice goldsmith.